Analida's Ethnic Spoon

 a clear glass mug of scailtin with cinnamon sprinkled on top

-Some Irish history
+Some Irish Whiskey History

 Enjoy this beverage today, and as the Irish say: Slainté